 - be of nationwide importance

-- be adequately co-funded by other public or private sponsors (including publishers/event organisers)
+- be adequately co-funded by other public or private means

 2. Funding Measures

 Pro Helvetia supports all areas of professional design (textile, fashion, industrial, product, service, graphic design, etc.).
-No funding is awarded for unique items, gallery projects, arts and crafts projects and commissioned work.
+No funding is awarded for unique items, gallery projects, arts and crafts projects, re-editions and commissioned work.

 Pro Helvetia defines emerging talents as design professionals up to seven years after graduation or within the first seven years after founding a company.
 The Arts Council supports emerging talents projects on their path to market entry.
 Supported projects are characterised by their design quality, a high degree of innovation and sustainable benefits, clear entrepreneurial goals and marketability.
 These measures can be supplemented with individual coaching.

 Pro Helvetia supports the creation of innovative, sustainable and marketable design products through biannual calls for applications.
 The Arts Council envisages four funding phases from concept to market launch: